ExchangeUnion/xud/README.md

 sudo npm install xud -g --unsafe-perm
 ```

-We officially only support the current Node.js LTS, since newer versions frequently break our beloved gRPC.
+We officially support the current Node.js LTS only, since it often takes time for the latest version to be supported by the gRPC library.
 Detailed instructions for installing `xud` can be found in the [docs for developers](https://docs.exchangeunion.com/development).

 ## Usage